i'Lab

 Dalsky, D. J. (2006, September).
 Mutual enhancement in the United States and Japan.
 Poster presented at the 4th International Hokkaido University Center of Excellence Symposium on Cultural and Adaptive Bases of Human Sociality, Tokyo, Japan.

 Dalsky, D. J. (2006, February).
 Mutual self-enhancement in the United States and Japan.
-Invited talk,
+Invited talk, Department of Human Sciences, Graduate School of Letters, Hokkaido University, Sapporo, Japan.

 Dalsky, D. J., Gohm, C. L., & Noguchi, K. (2006, January).
-Mutual self-enhancement in the United States and Japan:
+Mutual self-enhancement in the United States and Japan: Initial cross-cultural validation of a scale.
+Poster presented at the 7th Annual Meeting of the Society for Personality and Social Psychology, Palm Springs, California, USA.

 Dalsky, D. J. (2005, May).
 Mutual self-enhancement in Japan and the United States.
 Invited talk, Department of Social

-Psychology, Tokyo University, Tokyo, Japan.
+Psychology, The University of Tokyo, Tokyo, Japan.

 Dalsky, D. J., Gohm, C. L., & Noguchi, K. (2005, January).
 Mutual self-enhancement: Individual differences in indirect